PeterJurkacek/startup-guru/slides/LFUKAISlides.md

 ---

 <!-- - Title: "Training Our AI: From Annotations to Classification" -->
-# Let's create your better intelligence together
+# Let's create better intelligence together

 1) We will get to know each other
 2) We will go trought our excersices in x-ray interpretation compare yourself with our experts